 3.1 Simulation Validation

 (method to validate simulation result) Simulation validation is a crucial step in ensuring the accuracy and reliability of GPU-based cardiac electrophysiology simulations.
 The results of the GPU simulations were validated by comparing them with CPU-based simulations using OpenCOR as the ground truth.
-Across all three cell models—ORd 2011, ORd 2017, and ToR-ORd—the validation process involved calculating the mean absolute error (MAE) between the GPU and CPU results and evaluating key electrophysiological biomarkers, including action potential duration (APD) and calcium transient properties.
+Across all three cell models—ORd 2011, CiPAORdv1.0, and ToR-ORd—the validation process involved calculating the mean absolute error (MAE) between the GPU and CPU results and evaluating key electrophysiological biomarkers, including action potential duration (APD) and calcium transient properties.

-(validation for ORd 2011) For the ORd 2011 model, the GPU simulation showed an MAE of 0.078 mV, demonstrating a high degree of accuracy.
+(validation for ORd 2011) For the ORd 2011 model, the GPU simulation showed an MAE of 0.078 mV (Table 1), demonstrating a high degree of accuracy.
 The Rush-Larsen method, used in this model for solving ordinary differential equations (ODEs), contributed to its computational stability and efficiency.
 The validation confirmed that the GPU accurately captured the physiological behaviours of the cardiac cells, including both control and drug-induced conditions, providing confidence in the simulation's robustness.
 Action potential result from both drug-free and under-drug simulation is visible in Figure 2.

-(validation for ORd 2017) The ORd 2017 model achieved an exceptionally low MAE of 0.004 mV, reflecting near-perfect agreement with the CPU results.
+(validation for CiPAORdv1.0) The CiPAORdv1.0 model achieved an exceptionally low MAE of 0.004 mV (Table 1), reflecting near-perfect agreement with the CPU results.
 This model employed a forward Euler method for solving ODEs, which, while computationally more intensive than Rush-Larsen, delivered precise results.
 Validation under both no-drug and drug-induced conditions demonstrated the GPU’s capability to reproduce the intricate dynamics of the cardiac cells simulated in this model.
-Figure 3 shows action potential result from ORd 2017 model, both with and without drug simulation.
+Figure 3 shows action potential result from CiPAORdv1.0 model, both with and without drug simulation.

-(validation for ToR-ORd) In the ToR-ORd model, the GPU simulation yielded an MAE of 0.023 mV, indicating strong alignment with the CPU reference.
+(validation for ToR-ORd) In the ToR-ORd model, the GPU simulation yielded an MAE of 0.023 mV (Table 1), indicating strong alignment with the CPU reference.
 Despite the model's higher complexity and computational demands, the GPU efficiently handled both control and drug-induced scenarios.
 The simulation accurately replicated the cardiac cells' electrophysiological responses to bepridil at varying concentrations, further confirming the GPU's suitability for large-scale, high-fidelity simulations.
 ToR-ORd simulation result is shown in Figure 4.
 This figure shows action potential curve from drug-free, and drug-induced simulation.

 (Validation Process Conclusion) Overall, the validation results for all three cell models underscore the accuracy and reliability of the GPU-based approach.
 The low MAE values across models confirm that the parallel computing implementation does not compromise the simulation's fidelity, making it a viable alternative to traditional CPU-based methods.
 These findings support the broader application of GPU-based simulations in cardiac electrophysiology and drug discovery research.